-You’ll gain from the experience of the University and our world-renowned staff.
-Massey has the oldest journalism school in New Zealand, and our marketing communication major is the longest-standing in New Zealand.
+You’ll gain from the experience of the University and our internationally renowned staff.
+Massey has the oldest journalism school in New Zealand.
 Our teachers in the Bachelor of Communication expressive arts courses (theatre, creative writing and media production) have won five national teaching awards.

 You’ll study both business and humanities subjects.
-You’ll probably discover that neither is what you expected and you love most the one you didn’t think you would!
+You’ll probably discover that neither is what you expected and you love most a subject you didn’t think you would!

 “Communication is basically how this world turns.
 This degree allows you to understand how much more there is to communication than you ever imagined.
 Come into it with an open mind and you’ll find yourself understanding more about yourself and the world around you…”